Ian Rattray

 What to Expect

-Your first appointment will give the opportunity to decide of counselling with me is the right step for you.
+Your first session or sessions will give the opportunity to decide if counselling with me is the right step for you.
 The number of sessions you need then depends on your personal situation.
 Normally we would meet weekly and review your needs after several sessions with the option to continue for as long as you need or for a fixed number of sessions.

 Type of session